patryk-plonka/playground/Kind - simple cluster/readme.md

 Why we need an ingress controller?
 Because we want to establish a connection between our local environment and the Kubernetes cluster.

 Let's try the [Contour ingress](https://projectcontour.io/resources/philosophy/).
-You may ask why not something else, but this particular project is under heavy development still so this seems to be the only way how you can satisfy your curiosity.
+You may ask why not something else, but this particular project is still in development so this lab seems to be the only way how you can satisfy your curiosity about it.
-But no pressure, you can use everything you want!
+But no pressure, you can use whatever you want!

 ```
 kubectl apply -f https://projectcontour.io/quickstart/contour.yaml